11. French Capital Gains Tax

 Several taxes are potentially payable on the sale of building land.

-The inter-relationship between all of these taxes is one we do not fully understand (frankly, we would be amazed if anyone but a few properly understood it all!), so it is imperative you take good professional advice before you sign any sale contract.
+The inter-relationship between all of these taxes is one we do not fully understand (frankly, we would be amazed if more than a few properly understood it all), so it is imperative you take good professional advice before you sign any sale contract.